Documentation

 Scope of support

-When using Radiant Media Player in a production Cordova-based application we recommend using self-hosting of player files within the application for better performance.
+When using Radiant Media Player in a production Apache Cordova application we recommend using self-hosting of player files for better performance.
 Active customers can download the self-hosted package in our back-end.
 Trial users can use the cloud player for testing purposes.

 In order to install Apache Cordova follow the instructions on its home page.